Tall Thimbleweed, Tall Anemone, Thimbleweed

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I spotted this Anemone virginiana (Tall Thimbleweed) along the trail that runs along the south side of my farm on June 16 in 2021.
 Upon reading about the species on the Missouri Plants website, I found out specimens found in Missouri are Anemone virginiana var. virginiana.
 There are two other varieties found in North America that are slightly different that are found mainly in the northeast and Canada.
-While the same species, differences have earned them their own variety name.
+While the same species, differences have earned them their own variety names.
 Missouri Plants says Anemone virginiana in Missouri flower from May-August, but the specimen I found had pretty much run its course and was almost in the fruiting stage.

 Anemone virginiana is a rhizomatous perennial forb that grows up to 3-4 feet or so tall (depending on conditions).
 They prefer growing in light shade to full sun in moist, fertile soil but also grow in other soil types as well.
 Information also says the plants are drought tolerant.
 Preferences may vary between the varieties…